leonhsu95/Projectify/README.md

 # PROJECTIFY

-Link to the deployed application can be tested here on Heroku: [Projectify]() and the project repository can be viewed here: [Projectify](https://github.com/mskippen/Projectify).
+Link to the deployed application can be tested here on Heroku: [Projectify Marketing App](https://projectify-marketing-app.herokuapp.com/) and the project repository can be viewed here: [Projectify](https://github.com/mskippen/Projectify).

 Feel free to test by logging in with these credentials:
 - Username: bparkins@woolworthsgroup.com